twitter-archive/standard-project/README.md

 ### CorrectDependencies

-????
+Enforces stronger maven/ivy dependency checking, and whines if there are version incompatibilities in the dependency tree.

 ### DefaultRepos

 Sets up a standard set of repositories for your project.
 It uses the following environment variables

-* SBT\_PROXY\_REPO - if defined, use the given url as the _only_
+* SBT\_PROXY\_REPO - If defined, use the given url as the _only_
-  resolver
+  resolver.
-* SBT\_OPEN\_TWITTER - if defined, use Twitter's internal open-source
+* SBT\_OPEN\_TWITTER - If defined, use Twitter's internal open-source
   artifactory repo as the _only_ resolver.
-This is intended for use by open source projects that can't pull from Twitter's private repo
+This is intended for use by open source projects that can't pull from Twitter's private repo.
-* SBT\_TWITTER - if defined, use Twitter's internal artifactory repo
+* SBT\_TWITTER - If defined, use Twitter's internal artifactory repo.
+  (deprecated)

 If none of these are set, it falls back to a list of "standard" repos.

 ### DependencyChecking

-Fails the build if your managed libraries directory doesn't exist (i.e. you haven't run sbt update)
+Fails the build if your managed libraries directory doesn't exist (i.e. you haven't run `sbt update`)

 ### EnsimeGenerator